 Cup Coral Management Plan (CCMP)

 The certified CCMP is the CCMP Version 2, Dated 28/10/2025 or any subsequent recertified versions provided for under Condition 12 and 13.
-The objective of the CCMP is to avoid or minimise the risk of disturbance, possessing and incidental killing of Cup Coral during both monitoring and sand extraction.
+The objective of the CCMP is to avoid or minimise the risk of disturbance, possessing and incidental killing of cup coral during both monitoring and sand extraction.

 The CCMP must Include as a minimum: